yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - **What is something you wish were different about your job?**
 - How will the work I will be doing contribute to the organization's mission?
 - What do you like about working here?
+- What is your policy on working from home/remotely?
 - (If the company is a startup) When was the last time you interacted with a founder?
 What was it regarding?
 Generally how involved are the founders in the day-to-day?
 - Does the company culture encourage entrepreneurship?
 Could you give me any specific examples?